-Randolph accepted his post at King’s College London after completing his assignment as UN Resident and Humanitarian Coordinator for Somalia in April 2002.
+Randolph accepted his post at King’s after completing his assignment as UN Resident and Humanitarian Coordinator for Somalia in April 2002.
 Prior to this, he served as United Nations Humanitarian Coordinator in Kosovo (1999), United Nations Humanitarian Coordinator in Rwanda (1994-1995), Chief of the United Nations Emergency Unit in Sudan (1989-1991) and Chief of Emergency Prevention and Preparedness in Ethiopia (1987-1989).

 Since then, he has written over 60 articles and various chapters on subjects principally pertaining to humanitarian crises, and systems dynamics and organisational behaviour relating to humanitarian crisis response.

-He is the author of Anatomy of Disaster Relief: The International Network in Action, and soon will be completing a book entitled, Cassandra’s Challenge: Planning from the Future for the Future.
+Randolph is the author of Anatomy of Disaster Relief: The International Network in Action, and soon will be completing a book entitled, Cassandra’s Challenge: Planning from the Future for the Future.